Discover the Balkans’ finest treasures with our comprehensive expert guide!

 Sometimes called the “Pearl of Herzegovina,” the ancient village of Počitelj is a classic stopping point en route from Dubrovnik to Mostar.
 It lies just north of the border with Croatia, about a 30-minute drive south of Mostar.

-Located on the left bank of the Neretva River—which, by the way, also flows through the heart of Mostar and right underneath the Stari Most—, Počitelj sits in a natural amphitheater and used to be a strategically important town.
-This is still evident because of the still-present fortified stone walls and a fortress.
-Other landmarks include an old mosque and a bell tower that offers astounding panoramic views.
+Located on the left bank of the Neretva River—which, by the way, also flows through the heart of Mostar and right underneath the Stari Most—Počitelj sits in a natural amphitheater and used to be a strategically important town.
+This is still evident because of the still-present fortified medieval walls and a fortress.
+Other landmarks include an old mosque and a bell tower that offers spectacular views.